BMW E36 Common Torque Specifications (Maintenance and DIY Jobs)

 Engine

 Specifications below cover the M50, M52, and S52 straight-six families.
-The M42/M44 four-cylinder shares most oil service specs.
+The M42/M44 four-cylinder shares most oil service specs but uses a smaller spark plug thread — verify your plug before torquing.
 After completing an oil service, see How to Reset the E36 Oil Service Light with a Paperclip for resetting the service indicator.

 Oil Service